Answers to some of the questions we are often asked

-We are waiting to hear from the government about when we are allowed to re-open.
-When we do re-open we will wear masks and gloves and would ask you to also wear a mask.
+We re-open on the 12th April.
+We will wear masks & visors and would ask you to also wear a mask.
 To help us implement social distancing measures we would ask that only the person with the appointment attends and we will only have two customers in the clinic at any one time, appropriately distanced from each other.
 As always between appointments all equipment will be cleaned.
 If you have a cough or fever we would ask that you postpone your appointment for a time when you are better.

 Do I need an appointment to have ski boots fitted?

 All the work we do at Solutions 4 Feet is by appointment so that we can give your feet the individual attention they deserve.